davidgilbertson/react-recollect/README.md

 1. Immutability is complicated and prone to bugs
 2. Components can be re-rendered as a result of a store change, even if they don't use the data that changed

-The solutions to these two problems are:
+Recollect solves these like so:

-1. The Recollect store is immutable, but the implementation is hidden, so you can interact with it as though it was a plain JavaScript object.
+1. The Recollect store is immutable, but the implementation is hidden.
+So, you can interact with the store as though it was a plain JavaScript object.
+No need to worry about accidentally mutating the store.
+With Recollect that's impossible.
 2. Recollect keeps a record of which components use which properties from the store.
 When a property in your store changes, only the appropriate components are targeted for an update.

+Take it for a spin in this [Code Sandbox](https://codesandbox.io/s/lxy1mz200l).

 ## Warnings

 This tool is in its early days, so please test thoroughly and raise any issues you find.

 There is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
 Check out the latest usage stats for proxies at [caniuse.com](https://caniuse.com/#feat=proxy).

-You can have a play in this [Code Sandbox](https://codesandbox.io/s/lxy1mz200l).

 # Contents